An overview of crime statistics for the US

 While most of this report focuses on violent crime, it’s important to note that there “was” a considerable and continuous decrease in property crime over time (with some exceptions from the FBI and the National Crime Victimization Survey) until the National Crime Victimization Survey for 2022 released data saying that:

-The property crime rate increased considerably for the first time since 2012 per the FBI’s 2022 report.
+As to crimes reported to law enforcement as recorded by the FBI, the property crime rate increased considerably for the first time since 2012 per the FBI’s 2022 report.

 Per Gallup, Americans are most likely to have experienced theft, with 14% saying money or property was stolen from them or another household member in the past year.
 Vandalism, at 12%, is also one of the more common crimes.
 The biggest increase observed in 2021 was three percentage points for burglary, with 5% saying their home or apartment was broken into in the past year (link below).

 Retail shrink (shoplifting-organized attacks) hit $94.5 billion in 2021, a 53% jump from 2019, according to the National Retail Federation’s annual survey of around 60 retail member companies, CNN.
+Data from a variety of sources suggest that shoplifting losses continue to increase.

 3.